zachary-shah/riff-cnet/README.md

 https://user-images.githubusercontent.com/123213526/225164879-2ae8672f-726b-45c7-ab3e-cca583355915.mp4

 Now, one might argue that ControlNet isn't necessary to preserve background audio.
-What happens if we just seed the untuned Riffusion-v1 model's diffusion process with the canny edge map without the ControlNet architecture?
-Well, this is what the audio will sound like:
+Why can't we just seed the untuned Riffusion-v1 model's diffusion process with the canny edge map without the ControlNet architecture?
+Well, when we tried that, this is what the audio sounds like:

 https://user-images.githubusercontent.com/123213526/225167505-82754b4c-9d2e-4b56-990f-c7bea88e851e.mp4